calaquin/calwriter/README.md

 - Close books to hide them from the sidebar
 - Word counter and daily statistics
 - Customizable colors and dark mode
-- Rich text toolbar with font options
+- Rich text toolbar with font options including indent and outdent

 ## Running with Docker